 Industry-specific AI voice agents are built on operational data.
 They understand terminology and diagnostic questions because they are trained on thousands of real service calls.

-Operational Benchmarks for Industry-specific voice AI
+Operational Benchmarks for Industry-Specific Voice AI

 | Metric | Before AI Dispatch | After AI Dispatch | Improvement |